-Ask: how is the following scenario different to the Jake and Tess scenario?
+Ask: how is the following scenario different to the scenario with Charlie and Alex?
 Watch this media clip about young people and pressure to have sex.

 N.B.
 This media clip is taken from the Home Office 'This is Abuse' campaign.
-The target audience is 13 to 18 year olds. http://thisisabuse.direct.gov.uk/videos/view/3/party

-Discuss - Is putting pressure on a partner to have sex abuse?
+The target audience is 13 to 18 year olds. http://thisisabuse.direct.gov.uk/videos/view/3/party Discuss - Is putting pressure on a partner to have sex abuse?
 How far is this likely to be an equal, consensual and respectful relationship?
+Make links with the prior learning about consent in the previous session.

 Watch the two options for endings that appear after the clip.
+Discuss thoughts.

-Review the learning outcomes.
-Circle round: 'One thing I have learnt today...'
+Circle round: 'One thing that today's session has helped me to think about...'